Active Shooter Preparedness: How to Protect Your Business [+ Checklist]

 - Being the victim of bullying in the workplace

-These warning signs are by no means an exhaustive list.
-And they certainly don’t always suggest an impending threat.
-But staying cognizant of some common behaviors could potentially help thwart an attack.
+These warning signs are by no means an exhaustive list, and they certainly don’t always suggest an impending threat.
+But staying aware of some common behaviors could potentially prevent an attack.

-In the context of active shooter preparedness, protection refers to the ongoing actions businesses can take to safeguard its people and property.
+In the context of active shooter preparedness, protection refers to the ongoing actions businesses can take to safeguard their people and property.

 The Occupational Safety and Health Administration (OSHA) suggests developing a thorough Emergency Operation Plan prior to an incident occurring.
 This includes ensuring you have an emergency communication system in place to immediately notify employees of an incident.

-Targeted acts of violence can escalate quickly, so you need to be ready to deal with the situation before law enforcement is on the scene.
-Most active shooter episodes have concluded by the time police have arrived.
-Keeping your people in the loop on unfolding events can ultimately save lives.
+Considering that the average length of an active shooter incident is 12.5 minutes, every second counts when activating your emergency response.
+Targeted acts of violence can escalate quickly, so you need to be ready to deal with the situation before local law enforcement is on the scene.
+60% of active shooter events conclude by the time police arrive.
+Keeping your people informed about unfolding events can ultimately save lives.

 Ultimately, the goal of mitigation is to err on the side of caution and utilize the resources at your disposal.
 Your goal during this stage should be to shield your people from danger and limit the damage of an active shooter attack.

-When an act of workplace violence does occur, how your business responds is critical.
-Your Emergency Operation Plan should highlight how to stabilize the incident, establish a safe environment, communicate with your people, and ultimately transition into recovery mode.
+When an act of workplace violence does occur, how your business responds is critical to the success of your recovery.
+Your response plan should highlight how to stabilize the incident, establish a safe environment, communicate with your people, and ultimately transition into recovery mode.

-Most people will react instinctively in one of three ways: Run.
-Hide.
-Fight.
-Fleeing from the situation should be the first course of action.
-Employee training should focus on mapping out evacuation routes ahead of time.
-Staff should also be reminded to leave behind personal items, avoid escalators/elevators, and to call 911 once safe.
-An active shooter drill outlining explicit steps will help to minimize panic.
+During an active shooter scenario, the most commonly taught reaction strategy involves three options: Run, Hide, or Fight.
+Fleeing the situation should be the first course of action.
+Workplace active shooter training should focus on mapping out evacuation routes ahead of time.
+Staff should also be reminded to leave behind personal items, avoid escalators and elevators, and call 911 once safe.
+An active shooter drill outlining specific steps will help to minimize panic.

-If running isn’t possible, hiding in a secure location is the next best option.
-Your EOP should instruct your people to find a room with few windows and shut off the lights.
-They should lock the door, barricade it with heavy furniture, keep quiet, and remain in place until identifiable law enforcement has given the all clear.
+If running isn’t possible, sheltering in a secure hiding place is a second option.
+Your active shooter response plan should instruct your people to find a room with few windows and shut off the lights.
+They should lock the door, barricade it with heavy furniture, keep quiet, and remain hidden until identifiable law enforcement has given the all-clear signal.

-As a last resort, employees might be forced to incapacitate the assailant.
-While nobody wants to think about confrontation with a violent individual, there could be no other choice.
-Employees should make use of common office items as weapons (chairs or fire extinguishers) and consider the benefit of force in numbers, speed, and surprise.
+Finally, as a last resort, employees might be forced to incapacitate the assailant.
+While nobody wants to think about confrontation with a violent individual, there might be no other choice.
+Employees should make use of common office items as weapons (such as chairs or fire extinguishers) and consider the benefit of force in numbers, speed, and surprise.

-When it comes to the response phase, one of the most impactful actions a business can take is investing in reliable, easy-to-use mass notification software.
+When it comes to active shooter preparedness, one of the most impactful actions a business can take is investing in reliable, easy-to-use mass notification software.
 Sending out communications that relay vital information is perhaps the most effective way to keep your people safe.